Chris Osgood: Aftermath of the Stanley Cup

-The following season, Osgood continued to struggle in regular season play, and eventually lost his position as Detroit's starting goaltender to rookie Jimmy Howard.
-However, the Red Wings in general under performed, especially during the beginning of the season.
-Osgood finished the 2009–10 season having played only 23 games, with most of these at the beginning of the season when he was still the starter, and posting a 3.02 GAA and .888 save percentage.
+The following season, Osgood continued to struggle in regular season play, and eventually lost his position as Detroit's starting goaltender to his newly promoted backup for the season from Grand Rapids and rookie goaltender Jimmy Howard.
+However, the Red Wings in general under performed, mainly at the beginning of the season due to injuries to key players.
+Osgood finished the 2009–10 season having played only 23 games, with most of these at the beginning of the season when he was still the starter before being replaced by Howard, and posting a 3.02 GAA and .888 save percentage.

+Osgood had better statistics during the 2010-11 NHL season.
 On December 27, 2010, in a game against the Colorado Avalanche at Pepsi Center, Osgood earned his 400th career victory.
 He became just the 10th goaltender in NHL history to reach this milestone.
 The Red Wings won the game 4–3 in overtime on a goal by Niklas Kronwall.
-Osgood had better statistics during the 2010-11 NHL season.
 On July 19, 2011, Osgood announced his retirement from ice hockey, but remained with the Wings organization in a role developing young goaltenders with the assistance of his former goaltending coach Tom Danko.

 Post-playing career

-On September 9, 2013, it was announced that Chris Osgood was hired as a Red Wings game and studio analyst for Fox Sports Detroit.
-Osgood replaced former teammate Larry Murphy, who was released by Fox Sports Detroit late through the 2012-13 season.
-Osgood primarily provides analysis in the studio, but also replaced Mickey Redmond on select road games throughout the season.
+On September 9, 2013, it was announced that Chris Osgood was hired as a Red Wings game and studio analyst for Fox Sports Detroit, replacing fired-former teammate Larry Murphy.
+In this role, he primarily provides analysis in the studio, but he also replaced Mickey Redmond on select road games throughout the season.
+On February 14, 2019, the network announced that he and Murphy will rotate in the same capacity for the rest of the 2018–19 season and beyond.

 On August 30, 2016, Osgood, joined Red Wings' vice president Jim Devellano as part-owner of the Ontario Hockey League's Saginaw Spirit.
 Osgood serves as a goaltending and general consultant to the team.